 - Salad – The restaurant that inspired this coconut chicken recipe used to offer them over a salad with mandarin oranges and honey mustard dressing, but I also like them over a simple arugula salad.

-- Fries – A side of garlic parmesan fries makes the perfect side.
-For lighter options try rutabaga fries or zucchini fries.
+- Fries – A side of garlic parmesan fries makes the perfect side, but if you want a faster method, try air fryer french fries.
+For lighter options try zucchini fries.

-- Vegetables – For a healthy meal, serve coconut chicken with simple roasted cauliflower, sweet air fryer carrots, or mixed air fryer vegetables to use up anything you have on hand.
+- Vegetables – The sweet and savory flavors pair perfectly with roasted delicata squash.
+For a classic healthy meal, serve coconut chicken with simple roasted cauliflower, sweet air fryer carrots, or mixed air fryer vegetables to use up anything you have on hand.

 More Baked Chicken Recipes